 IHDCYH Institute Advisory Board Members – Biographies

-Bernard Thébaud, MD, PhD (Vice-Chair)
+Bernard Thébaud, MD, PhD (Chair)

 Senior Scientist, Regenerative Medicine, Ottawa Hospital Research Institute & CHEO Research Institute